Back to Blog

 Feature image

-In Q3 2025, mortgage fraud reached 1 in 118 applications—an 8.2% increase year-over-year.
-But investment properties face even worse odds: 1 in 45 applications contain fraud signals.
-In the next 10 minutes, you’ll learn the verification systems that catch 90% of schemes, the red flags that separate legitimate borrowers from sophisticated scammers, and exactly what to tell clients when fraud appears.
+In Q3 2025, mortgage fraud reached 1 in 118 mortgage applications, an 8.2% increase year-over-year.
+But investment properties face even worse odds: 1 in 45 mortgage applications contain fraud signals.
+Mortgage fraud detection has become critical as fraud schemes targeting the mortgage loan process become more sophisticated.
+In the next 10 minutes, you’ll learn how to prevent mortgage fraud, detect mortgage fraud early, and implement mortgage fraud prevention systems that catch 90% of fraud schemes, including occupancy fraud, appraisal fraud, straw buyer schemes, and fraud for profit operations.
+You’ll also learn the red flags that separate legitimate borrowers from sophisticated scammers, and exactly what to tell clients when potential mortgage fraud appears.

-The Silent Crisis: Why Fraud Is Exploding Right Now
+The Silent Crisis: Why Mortgage Fraud Is Exploding Right Now

 Magnifying glass examining digital document